kylerush/csv-to-sqlite-challenge/README.md

 1. Create a database containing the block table: `sqlite3 demo.sqlite < schema.sql`
 2. Run your program to load big.csv into the block table.
 Note the first row is CSV header and shouldn't be included.

-   Example: `sqlite3 demo.sqlite '.import --csv --skip 1 big.csv block'`
+   Example (will not pass the following check): `sqlite3 demo.sqlite '.import --csv --skip 1 big.csv block'`

 3. Check that nulls are handled correctly: